matwerber1/attach-iot-policy-to-cognito-federated-user-lambda/README.md

 When a user signs up for a Cognito User Pool, you (the backend) do not have a way to create a federated identity for the user.
 Rather, your client application must explicitly invoke a Cognito Identity Pool endpoint to exchange the user pool access tokens for a CIP identity.
 If this is the first time the user has done so, a CIP identity ID will be created for the user.

 At this time, there is no way to AWS SDK API to determine a CIP identity ID from a CUP user's username.
 Thus, you "normally" wouldn't know what identity ID to attach the IoT Policy to.
+Technically, you could allow the client app to provide the user's ID as a request parameter to an API to attach the policy, but you don't want to implicitly trust an arbitrary client-side input when dealing with the question of security policies.

-However, if an API Gateway API method is configured with IAM authentication and the API is invoked with IAM credentials from a federated Cognito Identity ID, the API request object created by API Gateway **does** contain the user's identity ID.
-This means we can use API Gateway + IAM authentication to attach the necessary IoT policy without relying on the client-side app to manually provide a (potentially untrusted) federated ID as a request parameter.
+However, there is a workaround. if an API Gateway API method is configured with IAM authentication and the API is invoked with IAM credentials from a federated Cognito Identity ID, the API request object created by API Gateway **does** contain the user's identity ID.
+This means we can use API Gateway + IAM authentication to attach the necessary IoT policy without relying on the client-side app to manually provide a potentially untrusted federated ID as a request parameter.

 ## Complete Workflow